UVADS/reinforcement_learning/06_deep_q_networks_extensions/reading.md

 Refinement to the deep Q-network to mitigate overestimates of action values

 3. Revisit: Sutton and Barto Section 6.7: Maximization Bias and Double Learning
-Speaks to the bias from the double Q-learning paper and proposes and algorithm for tabular learning
+Speaks to the bias from the double Q-learning paper and proposes an algorithm for tabular learning

 ---